lisa-lumos/the-odin-project/1-foundations/02-css-foundations.md

 **Image Height and Width**: If you wanted to adjust the size of the image without causing it to lose its proportions, you would use a value of “auto” for the height property and adjust the width value.
 It’s best to include `both width and height` for `<img>` elements, even if you don’t plan on adjusting the values from the image file’s original ones.
 When these values aren’t included, if an image takes longer to load than other page contents, the image won’t take up any space on the page at first, but will suddenly cause a drastic shift of the other page contents once it does load in.
 Explicitly stating a height and width prevents this from happening, as space will be “reserved” on the page by a blank space until the image loads.

+Cascade determines which rules actually get applied to a HTML element.
+Specificity, inheritance, rule order.

 Inheritance refers to certain CSS properties that, when applied to an element, are inherited by that element’s descendants, even if we don’t explicitly write a rule for those descendants.
 Typography based properties (`color`, `font-size`, `font-family`, etc.) are usually inherited, while most other properties aren’t.
-The exception to this is when directly targeting an element, as this always beats inheritance.
+The exception is when directly targeting an element, because it is more specific.

 The Styles pane in the Chrome Developer Tools allows you to edit styles directly in the browser, so you can see the changes immediately (responds in real-time).
 It is extremely useful for quickly testing out various attributes and values without needing to reload the page over and over again.